eduroam (education roaming) is the secure worldwide federated network access service developed for the international research and education community.

 How do you use it?

-Anywhere the eduroam SSID is visible to your wireless device you can connect using your UCSF email address as username and email/network password.
+Anywhere the eduroam SSID is visible to your wireless device you can connect using your UCSF user account (username) followed by the at sign (@) to specify an Internet-style name, such as [email protected].

 Other visitors and affiliates may still access eduroam at UCSF with their accounts from home institutions if the institutions are participants the eduroam network.